Import Symbol Completion

 This command suggests types and extension methods from modules referenced in the current project regardless of whether their namespaces are imported in the current file.
 The namespace of each suggested item is displayed on its right in the suggestion list.
 As soon as you select a non-imported type, the required namespace import directives are added automatically.

-By default, import symbol completion items are included in the suggestion lists of automatic and basic completion.
-If you want to change the default behavior, use the corresponding controls on the page of ReSharper options.
+By default, smart completion items in C# and VB.NET are included in the suggestion lists of automatic and basic completion.
+If you want to change the default behavior, use the corresponding controls on the page of ReSharper options ( Alt+R, O ).